 The second word arsenokoitai appears in the New Testament here and in 1 Tim 1:10.
 The BDAG lexicon has “a male who engages in sexual activity with a person of his own sex”, a precise and accurate definition, and once again, correctly emphasizing activity rather than sexual orientation.
 The word in 1 Cor 6:9 should not be translated as “homosexuals”, as in the NASB.
 The reason is that for the last century and a half, “homosexual” has been defined in terms of one’s sexual orientation.
 That is not at all what Paul means – the two words malakoi and arsenokoitai do not refer to orientation, but to behavior.
 The rendering of arsenokoitai as “homosexual offenders” in the NIV84 (similarly HCSB, “anyone practicing homosexuality”) is not much better, since the original Greek refers only to males – that is, not women who practice homosexual sex, as in Rom 1:26; plus, again, for us the word “homosexual” conveys that a man has sex with a man because of his sexual orientation.
 The Spanish NVI with its “pervertidos sexuales” (sexual perverts) is way too general and completely misses the mark (similarly GNB, NRSV).
 The KJV does not use the word “homosexual”; in fact, the term was invented only in 1869, by a German-Hungarian physician.
 The KJV’s “abusers of themselves with men”, while a bit abstract, is a better translation than “homosexuals”.
 To conclude, arsenokoitai is probably a broader term than malakos.
 Some have suggested that arsenokoitai are the active (or “male”) partners, as BDAG “of one who assumes the dominant role in same-sex activity”; nevertheless, this nuance is not certain.

-In my opinion, for pinpoint-accurate translation the NET Bible wins the award with its “passive homosexual partners, practicing homosexuals” – it’s the best, that is, for Bible students who have a high threshold for frank language.
-Also entirely accurate is the NIV 2011, which chose to take these two words, which to some extent are synonymous and overlap, and to combine both into the one English expression “men who have sex with other men.”
+The NIV 2011 is entirely accurate: it takes these two words, which to some extent are synonymous and overlap, and combines both into the one English expression “men who have sex with other men.”
 The ESV likewise combines the terms into one with its “men who practice homosexuality”, a translation which is better than some but not as precise as the NIV 2011 (the new NIV is, inexplicably, less accurate when it translates arsenokoitai as “those practicing homosexuality” in 1 Tim 1:10).
-The NIV 2011 offers an accurate and literal translation of 1 Cor 6:9; in fact, apart from the NET Bible, I know of no version, be it the KJV, ESV or NLT, that captures the original so clearly and frankly.
+The NIV 2011 offers an accurate and literal translation of 1 Cor 6:9; in fact, I know of no version, be it the KJV, ESV or NLT, that captures the original so clearly and frankly.
 That is why I am dumbfounded by claims that “the NIV 2011 is evil, catering to the homosexual agenda”; or that “the Devil’s feminist, homosexual, abortionist crowd wants to produce a unisex Bible [the NIV 2011] that doesn’t condemn the sin of homosexuality.”
 Apparently the hypothetical gay and lesbian revisionists of the NIV forgot to purge from the new edition, not only 1 Cor 6:9, but also Lev 18:22, Lev 20:13, Rom 1:26-27, and 1 Tim 1:10.
-In fact, every verse that censures homosexual acts stands out unmistakably and accurately in the NIV 2011, and 1 Cor 6:9 NIV 2011 is the most accurate rendering of all.
-If anyone can produce for me a member of “the homosexual community” who is ”excited about the new perversion of the Bible” I would surely like to meet him or her, so I can ask, “What gives?”
+In fact, every verse that censures homosexual acts stands out unmistakably and accurately in the NIV 2011, and 1 Cor 6:9 NIV 2011 is the most accurate rendering of all versions.
+If anyone can produce for me a member of “the homosexual community” who is “excited about the new perversion of the Bible” I would surely like to meet him or her, so I can ask, “What gives?
+How far into the NIV 2011 did you actually read?”

 1 Cor 7:1 “Now for the matters you wrote about: ‘It is good for a man not to have sexual relations with a woman.’”
 Note that this sentence is taken as a quotation of an idea of the Corinthians – they wanted Paul to confirm their view that a life of abstinence is inherently more holy (see Quotations from the Corinthians, below).
 Some Corinthians wondered if for a man all sexual contact is wrong – or at least, not the best option – whether in or out of marriage; 7:2-7 shows that that’s what Paul understood it to mean.
 The NIV84 has “it is good for a man not to marry”, but this translation is simply incorrect; it reads more into the verse than the Greek will bear.
 The original is literally “not touch (from haptō, ἅπτω) a woman”; it was a well-known euphemism for sexual contact (see Gen 20:6; Prov 6:29).
 The NIV 2011 is a clear winner over the 1984 version.
 The ESV and NLT are similar and thus equally accurate; the NASB, NRSV and KJV have “not touch a woman”, which is correct and literal but not as clear to the modern reader, who cannot be expected to be familiar with a first-century Greek euphemism.